Class: Raptor::Http2

 Handles a parsed HTTP/2 request from the ractor pool.

 Writes outgoing protocol frames to the socket, updates reactor state, and dispatches completed stream requests to the thread pool.
+Eagerly consumes subsequent frame batches that are already buffered, skipping the reactor and ractor pool hops while the connection is hot.

 Parameters: